Institutional Biosafety Committee

 - create and submit initial registration nonhuman gene transfer products registration

 - obtain access to Research Navigator as an outside investigator and apply for a Kerberos ID as an NYU Washington Square or NYU College of Dentistry researcher

 - create and submit an annual continuation for nonhuman gene transfer registration

 - create and submit an "agree to participate"

 For researchers affiliated with NYU School of Medicine, the Recombinant DNA Handling course is available online through iDevelop, which you can access by logging in with your Kerberos ID.
-For researchers affiliated with NYU and NYU School of Dentistry, contact Tekechia Hester at firstname.lastname@example.org for a PDF copy of the course and exam.
+For researchers affiliated with NYU, NYU College of Dentistry, and NYU Abu Dhabi, contact Tekechia Hester, senior environmental biosafety specialist, at firstname.lastname@example.org for a PDF copy of the course and exam.